JorchRL/Birb-Engine-Desktop3D-with-Deno/README.md

 It is already implemented: running `deno task start` will run both the webview and a server to serve the files. :D

+TODO: A "live-reload" feature is in the works! :D

 ## Three.js version